ChrisDuffley/stationPlaylist/addonuserguide.md

 * Canary (or source code level; regular channel): This includes development branches other than the ones below and is meant for add-on developers (currently two).
 * Try builds (limited distribution): sometimes called "offline try builds", meant to troubleshoot issues with one or more broadcasters.
 * Development (formerly Test Drive Slow; regular channel): This designates "main" branch in the source code repository and is used to showcase changes under development, including bleeding-edge changes.
+Releases from this channel are made available on the NV Access add-on store.
 * Stable (regular channel): Designates stable releases ("stable" branch in the source code repository).
+This is the default release available on the add-on store.

 In addition, during LTS maintenance, "Longterm" channel becomes active.
-This is a separate release that receives updates from a separate branch.
+This is a separate release that receives updates from a separate branch and is unavailable in the add-on store.

 Q. Can I switch between all available update channels?